ajuhos/sprintform-hw/README.md

 - The insights page and the statistics endpoints don't handle different currencies correctly.
 - The list page isn't fully optimized for mobile devices.
 - While the backend supports create/edit/delete operations, these are not implemented in the frontend.
+- The frontend handles loading states, but doesn't handle errors.

 ## Architecture